CaturraSocial/.github/profile/README.md

 We will also be curating a list of public libraries and websites that the community has created.

+## Bug Reporting / Feature Requests

+Head to our [Issues](https://github.com/CaturraSocial/.github/issues) page for bug reports and feature requests.

 ## Open Source Works
-- [**Sphynx**]('https://github.com/CaturraSocial/Sphynx') - Sphynx is our open source image proxy.
+- [Sphynx]('https://github.com/CaturraSocial/Sphynx') - Sphynx is our open source image proxy.
-- [**Burmese**]('https://github.com/CaturraSocial/Burmese') - Burmese is our in house discord bot for posting updates and announcements on multiple social platforms at once.
+- [Burmese]('https://github.com/CaturraSocial/Burmese') - Burmese is our in house discord bot for posting updates and announcements on multiple social platforms at once.

 ## Public Libraries